 |UNESCO World Heritage Sites covered in this tour|

 Day 01: Arrive Warsaw

 Upon arrival at Warsaw Airport we are met and transferred to our hotel.
 Check in time at the hotel is 1400hrs.
-At 6:00 PM, meet our guide and the rest of the group in the hotel lobby.
-Drive along the beautifully renovated Royal Route with its historical monuments and residences.
-Stop at Castle Square for a short walk through Old Town, and then join us for welcome dinner at a local restaurant.
-Our meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”.
+At 6:00 PM, we meet our guide and group members the in the hotel lobby.
+We then are driven along the beautifully renovated Royal Route with its historical monuments and beautiful residences.
+We stop at Castle Square for a short walk through Old Town to at a local restaurant.
+Our welcome dinner will include typical Polish dishes and famous Polish vodka, “Zubrowka”.

 Overnight: Novotel Warszawa Centrum, Warsaw (2 nights) (D)